Coorong Nearshore Marine Biounit

 The towns of Port Elliot, Middleton and Goolwa are adjacent the northern section of the Coorong biounit.
 The population of these towns are steadily increasing with new permanent residents in the Sea-change movement.
 Tourists swell the population of these coastal towns during holiday periods.
 The growing urbanisation and flux of tourists is likely to be increasing stormwater runoff and possible strain on the sewerage systems resulting in more pollutants reaching the marine environment.
 In the south of the biounit is Lacepede Bay and the coastal towns of Kingston SE, and Cape Jaffa.
 Urban runoff from these small towns carrying nutrients and sediment reaches the coast during periods of heavy rainfall.

 The southeast region of South Australia is a highly modified landscape.
-Since 1863, broad-scale land clearance and the creation of an extensive cross-catchment drainage system discharges nutrient and sediment laden water from agricultural catchments directly to the marine environment via dozens of drains.
-Agricultural runoff contributes nutrients and sediment to the marine environment often in very large and concentration discharge events.
+Since 1863, broad-scale land clearance has occured and the construction of an extensive cross-catchment drainage system.
+Dozens of drains discharge nutrient and sediment laden water from agricultural catchments directly to the marine environment.
+Agricultural runoff contributes nutrients and sediment to the marine environment often in very large volumes and high concentration discharge events.

-Twenty-one sites were monitored in waters between 2 – 15 m deep during autumn and spring in 2015 to assess the condition of the Coorong biounit.
+A reduced number of sites were monitored in 2021 (10) compared to 2015 (21).
+For comparable analysis, only sites that were monitored in both years were used to calculate the latest scores.
+Sites in waters between 2 – 15 m deep were surveyed during autumn 2021 were analysed to assess the condition of the Coorong biounit.
 There are large areas within the biounit that are deeper than 15 m that are not included as a part of this evaluation.

 Pressures and management responses